- Admissions & Aid

-Are you interested in becoming a school counselor for an elementary, middle or high school?
-Well, school counselor are one of the most important members of the educational team, and are essential to the academic and emotional success of many students.
-With this guide you will learn what a school counselor is, the different types of school counseling degrees and careers that can be obtained, the roles and responsibilities that they take on, as well as tips on how to become a school counselor.
+Are you interested in becoming a school counselor for an elementary, middle, or high school?
+Well, school counselors are one of the most important members of the educational team and are essential to the academic and emotional success of many students.
+With this guide you will learn what a school counselor is, the different types of school counseling degrees (including a master's in school counseling), the careers that can be obtained, the roles and responsibilities that they take on, as well as tips on how to become a school counselor.

 A school counselor is a key member of a student’s educational team who assists them in the areas of academic achievement as well as career and social/emotional development, with an overall goal of transforming today’s students into tomorrow’s productive and thriving adults.

 In recent years, many schools have transitioned away from the name guidance counselors and are instead referring to them as school counselors.
 You may be wondering, “What’s the difference between a school counselor and guidance counselor?”
 In the past, a guidance counselor’s main purpose was to guide students down the road to college, which they did through writing letters of recommendation and sending out student’s transcripts.
 However, these days there has been much more of a need for a counselor’s guidance through aspects of everyday life as well.

 Today, school counselors assist students in not only academics and post-high school planning, but also in the areas of emotional support, family intervention, and social development.
 These additional services have been linked to the achieving of higher grades, improved behavior, and an overall better educational experience in full.